Go back

 Exam Fee Reimbursement:

 Our program is recognized as a UCAP-AC program.
-Thus every academic year three individual students who would pass the exams IFM, LTAM, STAM, or SRM are eligible to receive reimbursement of exam fees.
-In addition, APSU received a CASE (Casualty Actuaries of the Southeast) grant for academic year 2019/2020 which allow us to reimburse exam fees up to $200 for six full-time students for successfully passing preliminary actuarial exams P or FM.
-The full-time students must take and pass exams P or FM held by Society of Actuaries/Casualty Actuarial Society during the 2019-2020 academic year.
+Thus, each academic year, three individual students who pass the exams SRM, FAM, ALTAM, or ASTAM are eligible to receive reimbursement of their exam fees.
+In addition, APSU has received CASE (Casualty Actuaries of the Southeast) grants, which allowed us to reimburse exam fees for students that passed exams P or FM.

 Exam Preparation Materials:

 We have rich resources for exam preparation.
 The APSU Library contains exam preparation materials published by ACTEX and ASM.
 We also have textbooks recommended by the SOA/CAS for preliminary exams.
-The Society of Actuaries and Casualty Actuarial Society publish sample problems and solutions in their web sites for each exam.
+The Society of Actuaries and Casualty Actuarial Society publish sample problems and solutions on their websites for each exam.
 For exam P and FM, you can find official online exam simulators.

 Here are some other online resources for exam preparations: